thrackle-io/rules-engine/docs/src/src/economic/ruleStorage/TaggedRuleDataFacet.sol/contract.TaggedRuleDataFacet.md

 This contract sets and gets the Tagged Rules for the protocol.
 Rules will be applied via General Tags to accounts.

-*setters and getters for Tagged rules*
+*setters and getters for Tagged token specific rules*

 ## Functions